Meet Our Team

 Caitlin holds an M.B.A., specializing in Finance, from Syracuse University and a B.A. in Politics and Performing Arts from the University of San Francisco.
 She loves collecting experiences whether through travel abroad or right at home in San Francisco.
 Caitlin also enjoys trying new restaurants, urban hikes around different neighborhoods, yoga and dance classes, and being a patron of the arts.

 Cait (she/her) is the Senior Director of Creative Strategy and an Executive Coach at Third Plateau.
-She leads firm-wide branding, creative strategy, and marketing to expand the Third Plateau’s service and reach with nonprofit and philanthropic leaders, organizations, and networks working to build lasting social good.
+She leads firm-wide branding, creative strategy, and marketing to expand Third Plateau’s service and reach with nonprofit and philanthropic leaders, organizations, and networks working to build lasting social good.

 Ben (he/him/his) is an Associate Director on the Jewish Community Impact team at Third Plateau.
 He provides targeted client management, research, and coordination to support organizations serving the Jewish community.